-Students are scheduled and rotated through various clinical areas as scheduled by the clinical instructors.
+Students are scheduled and rotated through various clinical areas as scheduled by the clinical preceptors.
 Students are required to attend all clinical assignments as scheduled and are not permitted to alter any posted schedule.
-Students should not leave their assigned clinical area without the approval of the clinical instructor or supervising staff technologist; the exception is for breaks or lunch.
+Students should not leave their assigned clinical area without the approval of the clinical preceptor or supervising staff technologist; the exception is for breaks or lunch.
+Students should contact the clinical preceptor and clinical coordinator if a problem with scheduling arises.